wework/speccy/README.md

 There are [strict rules][rules-strict] which demand more contact details, "real" domains, a license, and requires tags have a description!

-#### Rules

-Rule actions from the [default rules][rules-default] will be used if no rules file is specified.
-Right now there are only the three bundled options, but supporting custom rules files via local path and URL is on the roadmap.

-Contributions of rules and rule actions for the linter are very much appreciated.

 ### Resolve Command

 Resolving `$ref` is the art of taking multiple files and squashing them all down into one big OpenAPI file.
 By default it will output to stdout, but you can pass `-o` with a file name to write the file locally.